YeasinSE/Mystical-STD/README.md

 `Hopefully, from the next version, I will try to implement one by one.`

-`I intend to add some more new features in the future. such as`

-1. DigitalOcean deployment infrastructure
-2. Setup devOps etc

 ## Services:

 `Please click for details information about each service.`